 reduced staffing levels due to staff self-isolating will add to workloads

-it is very likely that the organisation is rapidly changing as it adopts new processes in response to Government advice, eg the closure of sites or changes in priorities
+it is very likely that the organisation is rapidly changing as it adopts new processes in response to Government advice, eg social distancing measures or changes in priorities

 staff might not feel they have enough information or support to do the job properly.